Splutox/osticket-prereqs/README.md

 </p>

 <h1>osTicket - Installation Guide</h1>
-An easy to follow tutorial on the post-install configuration of the open-source help desk ticketing system osTicket.<br />
+An easy to follow tutorial on the installation of the open-source help desk ticketing system osTicket.<br />

 <p align="center"><strong>
 <h2>Environments and Technologies Used</h2>